Portage la Prairie: Government

+Conservative Party member Branden Leslie was elected to the Parliament of Canada in 2023 to represent the Portage—Lisgar riding, during a by-election held following the resignation of long-time Member of Parliament (MP) Candice Bergen.

 City issues

 Various new residential developments and an upsurge in renovating older homes is contributing to the improvement of housing stock in the community.
 All of these new housing developments are occurring on the south side of the town, on or near Crescent Lake and Garrioch Creek.

 Flooding also poses an occasional problem in the rural area of Portage la Prairie, especially during the spring.

 In 2010, MoneySense, as part of MSN's news site, rated Portage la Prairie in a tie for Canada's worst city to live in, with relation to population decline, but at the same time was ranked the 69th, out of 180 cities, best place to live in Canada.
-However, according to the 2012 MoneySense statistics, a series of polls in a number of different areas that relate to the benefits of living in a city, rated Portage la Prairie as the 49th best city, up from 60th in 2011, to live in overall (out of 190 Canadian communities), in Canada, and the 8th best in its population group.
+According to the 2012 MoneySense statistics, a series of polls in a number of different areas that relate to the benefits of living in a city, rated Portage la Prairie as the 49th best city, up from 60th in 2011, to live in overall (out of 190 Canadian communities), in Canada, and the 8th best in its population group.
 This is due to community revitalization programs and measures that have been taken to promote growth and industry, safety, culture, infrastructure, etc., which have significantly contributed to the growth, prosperity and strengthening economy of the community.